Age: 30

 They were charged with the murders of:

 Around 7 December 1902 Gustav Rau, who was the ring leader, conspired with the others to murder some of the crew.
+It was noted that Gustav Rau and Willem Schmidt had brought two revolvers on board at Ship Island which they used to carry out their purpose.

 When Alexander McLeod asked what was going on Gustav Rau and the mutineer who gave evidence against the others attacked him with belaying pins and threw him overboard.